johncardenasp/technews/README.md

 # TechNews

 A Front-end project from [FaztWeb](https://github.com/FaztWeb "FaztWeb").

-## About

 TechNews is a page focused on technology news.

 ## Preview